Day 11: Dumbo Octopus

 If you can calculate the exact moments when the octopuses will all flash simultaneously, you should be able to navigate through the cavern.
 What is the first step during which all octopuses flash?

-🔗 Part A
+đ Part A

-The octopus patterns feel equal parts Game of Life and Sandpiles.
+Sandpiles.
 The fact that octopuses sort of "queue up" their flashes and only flash once per "tick" makes this problem unique.

 First we read our input.